 Collections/Delinquent Accounts

-Failure to pay an account balance or any monies due to Western Michigan University by the scheduled due date, and failure to make acceptable payment arrangements to bring an account current, may result in WMU referring the delinquent account to a third party collection agency.
-Account holders agree that they are responsible for paying the collection agency fee, which may be based on a percentage at a maximum of thirty-nine percent of the delinquent account balance, together with all costs and expenses, including reasonable attorney’s fees and court cost, necessary for the collection of the delinquent account.
+Failure to pay an account balance or any monies due to Western Michigan University by the scheduled due date, and failure to make acceptable payment arrangements to bring an account current, may result in WMU referring the delinquent account to a third-party collection agency.
+Account holders agree that they are responsible for paying the collection agency fee, which may be based on a percentage at a maximum of thirty-nine percent of the delinquent account balance, together with all costs and expenses, including reasonable attorney’s fees and court costs, necessary for the collection of the delinquent account.
 Account holders also agree that the delinquent account may be reported to one or more of the national credit bureaus.
-As a state chartered University, there is no statute of limitations on delinquent balances owed to WMU.
+As a state-chartered University, there is no statute of limitations on delinquent balances owed to WMU.

 Department holds

-A WMU account with outstanding charges or any monies past due not received by the scheduled due date, will result in an Accounts Receivable Hold.
-This hold type will prevent future services, including but not limited to: registration for current or future term, release of transcripts requests, or a diploma from the University.
+A WMU account with outstanding charges or any monies past due which exceed $300 not received by the scheduled due date will result in a past due balance hold.
+This hold type will prevent future services, including but not limited to registration for current or future terms, or a diploma from the University.

 Indicates that only certified payments will be accepted on the account.
 Payment methods considered as certified include: cash, debit or credit cards (online only), cashier’s checks and money orders.
 Payments made online though TouchNet using a debit or credit card, are subject to a convenience fee of 2.95% or $3, whichever is larger.
 This hold does not prevent a student from receiving services, or registering for courses.